East Horndon: History

-East Horndon once had its own petrol station with a nightclub known as "Elliott's", which was renamed Twilights in the mid 1980s.
+East Horndon once had a petrol station with a nightclub known as "Elliott's", which was renamed Twilights in the mid-1980s.
 The club was opened during the early 1980s and closed in 1989.
 At the time of closure, everything was abandoned and left behind, including beer, furniture and equipment.
-The nightclub and petrol station remained until recently.
-The nightclub was a popular urban exploration hotspot but it is unsafe to enter.
+The nightclub and petrol station remained until recently, and was a popular urban exploration hotspot.
 The site has now been redeveloped into residential properties.

-The southern portion of the traditional parish of East Horndon is now in the unitary authority of Thurrock.
-On 1 April 1934 the parish was abolished and merged with Brentwood, part also went to Little Burstead.